create3000/x_ite/docs/_posts/components/Followers/PositionDamper.md

 ### SFVec3f [in] **set_value**

-Set_value resets current value of this node.
+*set_value* resets current value of this node.

 ### SFVec3f [in] **set_destination**

-Set_destination resets destination value of this node.
+*set_destination* resets destination value of this node.

 ### SFVec3f [ ] **initialValue** 0 0 0